BaoPham92/EntreNess/ReadMe.md

 - Adjustments for NodeJS API consistency with Prisma API for our GraphQL to our database.
 - Configure cases for root operation subscriptions after sorting out out rough draft of our API functionalities.
 - Minor, but should update ERD on the current standing of the drafted application.
+- Reconfigure schemas to adjusted usage of app.

+#### Front-End:
+- Overhaul for styling and layout now that a base working draft has been created.
+- Reconfigure and optimize components to overhaul.
+- Recalibrate stack usages.

 Current Task:
 ---
-- Now that a presentable working back-end is in tact.
-Its time to start building our front-end and connecting it.
+- ~~Now that a presentable working back-end is in tact.
+Its time to start building our front-end and connecting it.~~

+- A working presentable Front-End has been created for a general outlook.
+Time to present a overhaul to the layout & styling for the Front-End then fully implement the functions from the Back-End.

 ---
 All information is subject to change as this project grows.